flowerpowerdao/minting-page/README.md

 Host URL = http://127.0.0.1:8000

-Ledger canister Id = rrkah-fqaaa-aaaaa-aaaaq-cai
+Ledger canister Id = ryjl3-tyaaa-aaaaa-aaaba-cai

 Then switch to the local network